Love feels magical and biological—something that just happens to us, something beyond our control.

 Action #2: Get naked… emotionally

 What can you reveal to your partner that they doesn’t already know about you?
 Ask your date intimate questions to which you aren’t sure you know the answer.
 We come to like people more when we engage in escalating, gradual back-and-forth “personal self-disclosure.”

 Researchers have long been able to create profound feelings of being in love through self-disclosure (even between strangers!).
 Check out the 36 questions that Arthur Aron and his colleagues had strangers ask one another to make them feel deeply connected to each other.
-And don’t forget: How you respond when your partner is making him or herself vulnerable is also important.
+And don’t forget: How you respond when your partner is making themself vulnerable is also important.
 (Hint: Turn off your phone and pay attention.)

 Action #3: Gaze into each other’s eyes